iamdtang/skaterdav85.github.io/teaching/2020/assignments/express-and-knex-api.md

 [https://classroom.github.com/a/kCx1WINc](https://classroom.github.com/a/kCx1WINc)

 Next, deploy your API to Heroku.
-Follow the same steps you've done in the past to deploy to Heroku.
-The only thing you will need to do is add `scripts.start` to your `package.json`:
+In order to deploy your app to Heroku, you'll need to make 2 changes.
+First, change the `app.listen(8000)` line to `app.listen(process.env.PORT || 8000)`.
+Second, add a `start` script to your `package.json`:

 ```json
 {